umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

 ## Backup

 It is critical that you back up your website and database before upgrading.
-There are database changes made during install and you cannot revert an Umbraco 7 database to an Umbraco 6 database.
+There are database changes made during installation and you cannot revert an Umbraco 7 database to an Umbraco 6 database.

 ## .Net 4.5